 Shimming for protection and saddle fit:

 Underneath the ThinLine layer is a pocket to insert saddle fitting shims.
-If you need help with minor saddle fit adjustments, purchase these saddle pads and use it alone or add shims.
+If you need help with minor saddle fit adjustments, purchase these bridge pads for swayback horses and use it alone or add shims.
 Either way, your saddle will fit better and your horse will use his back better and stay sounder longer.
 Shims are made of the same amazing ThinLine material.

 Available ThinLine Shims:

 - Front Shims: Provide lift in the wither area and are available in two thicknesses, sold in pairs.